CambridgeEngineering/PartIA-Computing-Lent-doc/deliverables.rst

       [('Thames', 55), ('River Great Ouse', 31), ('River Avon', 30), ('River Calder', 24), ('River Aire', 21), ('River Severn', 20), ('River Derwent', 18), ('River Stour', 16), ('River Wharfe', 14), ('River Trent', 14), ('Witham', 14)]

-   Note that this list has more then 9 entries since a number of rivers have 14 stations.
+   The above list has more then 9 entries since a number of rivers have 14 stations.

 Task 1F: typical low/high range consistency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is suspected that some stations have inconsistent data for typical low/high ranges, namely that no data is available or the reported typical high range is less than the reported typical low.
+It is suspected that some stations have inconsistent data for typical low/high ranges, namely that (i) no data is available; or (ii) the reported typical high range is less than the reported typical low.
 This needs to be checked so that stations with inconsistent data are not used erroneously in flood warning analysis.

 #.
 Add a *method* to the ``MonitoringStation`` class that checks the